PacificBiosciences/FALCON/docs/quick_start.rst

 They can be downloaded, built and installed manually (blasr/samtools/GenomicConsensus)

-However, by far the easiest method is to download and install the SMRTAnalysis tools.
-Once installed, use the fully resolved PATH to the unarchived BIN directory ``smrtlink/smrtcmds/bin`` as the ``smrt_tools`` parameter in
+However, by far the easiest method is to download and install SMRTAnalysis tools.
+Once unarchived, you will use the fully resolved PATH to the unarchived BIN directory ``/path/to/smrttools/install/smrtcmds/bin`` as the ``smrt_bin`` parameter in your FALCON_unzip configuration file :ref:`fc_unzip.cfg`

 .. code-block:: bash